UniOfGreenwich/MSA-Summer-School/src/Debian_Rock/Python_Script.md

 ```

 The output these commands should look something like this, and everytime there is a change you get an additionally line with the latest data.

+You can download some example data captured before: [data.csv](./data.csv)

 ![](./figures/dataout.png)